 Platelet storage pool disorder; Glanzmann's thrombasthenia; Bernard-Soulier syndrome; Platelet function defects - congenital

 Bernard-Soulier syndrome occurs when platelets lack a substance that sticks to the walls of blood vessels.
 This disorder may cause severe bleeding.

-Glanzmann's thrombasthenia is a condition caused by the lack of a protein needed for platelets to clump together.
+Glanzmann thrombasthenia is a condition caused by the lack of a protein needed for platelets to clump together.
 This disorder may also cause severe bleeding.

 Nichols WL.
-Von Willebrand Disease and Hemorrhagic Abnormalities of Platelet and Vascular Function.
+Von Willebrand disease and hemorrhagic abnormalities of platelet and vascular function.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 176.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 173.

 Rita Nanda, MD, Assistant Professor of Medicine, Section of Hematology/Oncology, University of Chicago Medicine, Chicago, IL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.